nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `list s-` followed by `dell 2 d/09/10/2020` deletes the leave record of which the given date coincides with from the 2nd person in shown list.
 * `find s- Betsy` followed by `dell 1 d/09/10/2020` deletes the leave from the 1st person in the results of the `find s-` command.

-The image below shows what you would see after executing the example given.
-Notice how the leave disappears from the ui.
+The image below shows what you would see after executing the last example given above.
+Notice how the leave is deleted from Betsy's record.

 ![deleteLeave](images/ugimages/DeleteLeave.png)